cometbft/cometbft/docs/references/config/config.toml.md

 <!--- Todo: Probably we should create separate schemas for the different log levels or modules. --->

 ### genesis_file
-Path to the JSON file containing the initial validator set and other meta-data.
+Path to the JSON file containing the initial conditions for a CometBFT blockchain and the initial state of the application (more details [here](./genesis.json.md)).
 ```toml
 genesis_file = "config/genesis.json"
 ```